-All the query substitution parameters used during the performance test must be disclosed in tabular format, along
+All the query substitution parameters used during the performance test must be disclosed in tabular format, along with the seeds used to generate these parameters.

 Supporting Files Archive contains the query substitution parameters and seed used.

 2.6 Isolation Level